MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Websites/Restart-AzureRmWebApp.md

 ```

 ## DESCRIPTION
-The Restart-AzureRmWebApp cmdlet stops and then starts an Azure web app.
+The **Restart-AzureRmWebApp** cmdlet stops and then restarts a web app that was built using the Web Apps feature of the Azure App Service.

-If a web app is already in a stopped state, use the Start-AzureRMWebApp command to start the web app.
+If the web app is already in a stopped state, use the **Start-AzureRMWebApp** cmdlet to start the web app.

 ## EXAMPLES

-### --------------------------  Example 1: Restart a web app  --------------------------
+### Example 1: Restart a web app
-@{paragraph=PS C:\\\>}

 ```
-PS C:\>Restart-AzureRmWebApp -Name "MyFirstSite" -ResourceGroupName "Default-Web-WestUS"
+Restart-AzureRmWebApp -ResourceGroupName "Default-Web-WestUS" -Name "ContosoSite"
 ```

-This command stops the site named MyFirstSite and then restarts it.
+This example stops the web app named "ContosoSite" that belongs to the resource group named "Default-Web-WestUS" and then restarts it.

 ## PARAMETERS